 Curve Options

-Kick Point
+Kick Point Options

-Mid-Kick sticks & Low-Kick sticks: a mid-kick stick will have a stiffer taper so that it flexes more in the middle of the shaft.
+A Mid-kick stick will have a stiffer taper so that it flexes more in the middle of the shaft.
 These sticks have a longer loading time but offer a more powerful shot, perfect for players taking a lot of slap shots.

-A low-kick stick will have a stiffer middle of the shaft and softer taper so that it flexes at the bottom of the shaft closer to the blade.
+A Low-kick stick will have a stiffer middle of the shaft and softer taper so that it flexes at the bottom of the shaft closer to the blade.
 These sticks will have a much quicker release perfect for quick snap shots and writs shots.